digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/04-deploy-daml-enterprise/01-helm-deployment/03-domain-deployment.rst

                ca: "/tls-participant1/ca.crt"

 .. note::
-   To learn about the supported attributes for canton-domain, check out the documentation `here <https://artifacthub.io/packages/helm/digital-asset/canton-domain#parameters>`_.
+   To learn about the supported attributes for ``canton-domain``, see the `canton-domain documentation <https://artifacthub.io/packages/helm/digital-asset/canton-domain#parameters>`_.

 2. Install the chart
 ====================

-With the value files prepared we can install the Helm chart:
+After preparing the value files, install the Helm chart:

 .. code-block:: bash

    helm -n canton install mydomain digital-asset/canton-domain -f azure/helm/values/domain.yaml

-After the other resources are deployed and ready, the bootstrap job will start, it takes a few minutes.
-Once this job is completed, the Helm chart deployment is considered successful.
+When the other resources are deployed and ready, the bootstrap job starts.
+It takes a few minutes.
+Once this job is completed, the Helm chart deployment is successful.

 Expected output: